crowdsecurity/php-capi-client/docs/USER_GUIDE.md

   use a basic `FileStorage` implementation, but we advise you to develop a more secured class as we are storing sensitive data.

 - Optionally, you can pass an implementation of the `RequestHandlerInterface` as a third parameter.
-By default, a `Curl` request handler will be used.
+By default, a
+  `Curl` request handler will be used.

+- Optionally, to log some information, you can pass an implementation of the `Psr\Log\LoggerInterface` as a fourth parameter.
+You will find an example of such implementation with the provided `Logger\FileLog` class.

 ```php
 use CrowdSec\CapiClient\Watcher;